iloabachie/ConsolePrint/README.md

 # ConsolePrint Module
 This module makes printing to the terminal more exciting by animating the text output.
-It also makes the output richer my providing access to color modification.
+It also makes the output richer my providing access to color codes for terminal or console applicatons.
 You can also save routine console output to a file using the console2file module.
 Requires python 3.10 or later versions.